moniquecardoso25/Google-Cloud-Digital-Leader/Practice Exam 3/README.md

 ### 08 - You are a program manager within a Software as a Service (SaaS) company that offers rendering software for animation studios.
 Your team needs the ability to allow scenes to be scheduled at will and to be interrupted at any time to restart later.
 Any individual scene rendering takes less than 12 hours to complete, and there is no service-level agreement (SLA) for the completion time for all scenes.
 Results will be stored in a global Cloud Storage bucket.
 The compute resources are not bound to any single geographical location.
 This software needs to run on Google Cloud in a cost-optimized way.
 What should you do?

-'Deploy the application on Compute Engine using preemptible instances'
+`Deploy the application on Compute Engine using preemptible instances.`

 Explanation:
 Can be interrupted at any time to restart later, software needs to run on Google Cloud in a cost-optimized way

 ### 09 - Your manager wants to restrict communication of all virtual machines with internet access; with resources in another network; or with a resource outside Compute Engine.
 It is expected that different teams will create new folders and projects in the near future.
 How would you restrict all virtual machines from having an external IP address?

-'Define an organization policy at the root organization node to restrict virtual machine instances from having an external IP address'
+`Define an organization policy at the root organization node to restrict virtual machine instances from having an external IP address.`

 Explanation: